The Institute of Bible Doctrine

 So what did He do?

 God sent His Son, Jesus Christ, from heaven to earth to take the punishment for our sins.
-This means that instead of you taking the punishment for your own sins (which would mean eternal punishment for you), Jesus took your place, and was punished instead of you, on the cross.
+This means that instead of you taking the punishment for your own sins (which would become an eternal process, due to the sins you would manifest toward God from that punishment), Jesus took your place, and was punished instead of you, on the cross.
 In fact Jesus took the punishment for the sins of every person in the human race, from Adam to the very last person.
 (God knows all things, including the future, so He knew exactly what sins everybody was going to do).

 "For God demonstrates [shows] His love toward us,